vintonl/EventTrackerProject/Part3.md

 ### Topics implemented:

--   Build a HTML front end with TypeScript.
+-   Build a front-end with TypeScript, Angular, and VS Code.

--   Send asynchronous requests to Java controllers with HTTP to perform CRUD.
+-   Send asynchronous requests to Java controllers with HTTP to perform CRUD RESTfully.

 -   Consume and parse JSON responses with Angular.